-Encourage MPO communities on the benefits of multi-community land use planning and high quality communities that link people and places together through transportation planning.
+Encourage TwinCATS communities on the benefits of multi-community land use planning and designing high quality communities that link people and places together through transportation planning.
 Promote the advantages of this type of planning through case studies and community examples.
-Key objectives of this task will be to build an active member of the sustainability committee being formed at the SWMPC, and educating member communities about the advantages of better coordinated jurisdictional planning outside of their own community.
+Key objectives of this task will include building water quality and land use criteria in development of transportation projects in the TIP and educating member communities about the advantages of better coordinated jurisdictional planning outside of their own community.